-- Service cost comprising: - current service cost the increase in liabilities as a result of years of service earned this year - allocated in the Comprehensive Income and Expenditure Statement to the services for which the employees worked - ii) past service cost the increase in liabilities as a result of a scheme amendment or curtailment whose effect relates to years of service earned in earlier years debited to the surplus or deficit on the provision of services in the Comprehensive Income and Expenditure Statement - iii) net interest on the net defined benefit liability (asset), i.e. net interest expense for the Authority the change during the period in the net defined liability (asset) that arises from the passage of time charged to the financing and investment income and expenditure line of the Comprehensive Income and Expenditure Statement this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability (asset) at the beginning of the period taking into account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments.
+- Service cost comprising: - i) current service cost the increase in liabilities as a result of years of service earned this year allocated in the Comprehensive Income and Expenditure Statement to the services for which the employees worked - past service cost the increase in liabilities as a result of a scheme amendment or curtailment whose effect relates to years of service earned in earlier years - debited to the surplus or deficit on the provision of services in the Comprehensive Income and Expenditure Statement - iii) net interest on the net defined benefit liability (asset), i.e. net interest expense for the Authority the change during the period in the net defined liability (asset) that arises from the passage of time charged to the financing and investment income and expenditure line of the Comprehensive Income and Expenditure Statement this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability (asset) at the beginning of the period to the net defined benefit liability (asset) at the beginning of the period taking into Page 73 account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments.

-Remeasurements comprising:

-- the return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset) - charged to the pensions reserve as other comprehensive income and expenditure - ii) actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions charged to the pensions reserve as other comprehensive income and expenditure - iii) contribution paid to the West Midlands Pension Fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.
+- Remeasurements comprising: - i) the return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset) charged to the pensions reserve as other comprehensive income and expenditure - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the pensions reserve as other comprehensive income and expenditure - iii) contribution paid to the West Midlands Pension Fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.